Similarities and differences of typicality in quantum and classical systems

-On the other hand, for any given pure state $\phi$ the pertinent fluctuations are trivially zero: There is no ``uncertainty'' in the value of the observable (measurement outcome) $A(\phi)$ for any given $\phi$.
-Hence an analogous line of reasoning as in the derivation of Eqs.~(\ref{2}) and (\ref{3}) is generally impossible in the classical case.
-Since the main ingredient of this line of reasoning were typicality properties, it follows that such properties cannot be generally fulfilled in classical systems.
+Note that while it is physically very reasonable to expect that this argument is quite generally correct, a mathematical rigorous justification is to our knowledge not yet available.

+Taking the above argument for granted, it immediately follows that the difference $A(\phi)-A_{\rm mc}$ on the right-hand side of (\ref{5}) cannot be negligibly small for most $\phi$ in the energy shell.
+In other words, the system does {\em not} exhibit typicality as far as microscopic observables are concerned.

 Let us finally turn to macroscopic (extensive or intensive) observables $A(\phi)$, for instance the total kinetic energy of all particles.
-Then it is generally expected and even provable in some cases \cite{nes25} that the fluctuations in (\ref{5}) become negligible for sufficiently large systems on the characteristic scale of the considered observable \cite{f2}.
-In turn, this means that $(A(\phi)-A_{mc})^2$ on the right-hand side of (\ref{5}) must be negligibly small for most $\phi$ in the energy shell, i.e., we recover the hallmark of typicality \cite{f3}.
+Then it is generally expected and even provable in some cases \cite{nes25a} that the fluctuations in (\ref{5}) become negligible for sufficiently large systems on the characteristic scale of the considered observable \cite{f2}.
+In turn, this means that the difference $A(\phi)-A_{\rm mc}$ on the right-hand side of (\ref{5}) must be negligibly small for most members $\phi$ of the energy shell, i.e., we recover the hallmark of typicality \cite{f3}.